 See Former employees on s.108 EqA more generally, including discrimination and harassment after termination of employment.

 Under the wording of s.27 EqA a “protected act” includes acts of the claimant in connection with a discrimination claim by someone else, for example if the claimant gives evidence to support a claim by someone else.
 However on the wording of s.27 there must be some protected act by the claimant.
 Even so, an employment tribunal (though not a binding precedent) has held that the protected act need not be by the claimant, it can be by someone else.
 It said this is required by EU law.

 Thompson v London Central Bus, Employment Appeal Tribunal (EAT), 2015

 The claimant argued that action taken against him by the employer was because of complaints about racism made by other members of his union.
 An employment tribunal held that victimisation “on an associative basis”, ie because of a protected act by somone else, is covered by the Equality Act.
 The employer did not appeal this point, so the EAT did not consider it.

 What the EAT did hold is that the key issue is not how far there was some association between the claimant and the person who did the protected act, but was the claimant subjected to a detriment because of the protected act.
 Accordingly it is not a question of whether being members of the same union is a close enough link or association.

 Victimisation can cut across the different areas covered by the Equality Act such as employment, services and education (Employment Code para 9.7, 9.15).
 For example:

 Someone who as a student at a university had complained of disability discrimination would be protected from victimisation if she subsequently applied for a job with the university.

-- Don’t be a victim of victimisation (link to personneltoday.com) – December 2012, aimed at employers.
-Gives a useful overview of different ways in which victimisation can arise in practice.
+- Don’t be a victim of victimisation (personneltoday.com) – 2012, aimed at employers but gives a useful overview of different ways in which victimisation can arise in practice.